9800 Wilshire Blvd, Beverly Hills, CA 90212

 You likely don’t spend much time thinking about rugs.
 And why should you?
 Jodie Fried and Sally Pottharst do it for you.
 In 2009, they launched Armadillo & Co., a line of rugs handwoven by artisan weavers in India.
 The rugs are known for being incredibly soft—and truly meant for living.
 In fact, Pottharst and Fried—who has three young kids at home—personally wear-test each of the rug styles before sending them to market.
 The Beverly Hills flagship is the first US retail and showroom space for the brand, so it’s meant to be a place where customers can come in, review samples, see pieces in situ, and ultimately customize the rug-buying experience based on what they need.

+COVID-19 Update: Open for takeout and delivery.
 With an outpost in Atwater Village and another in Beverly Hills, Momed has both sides of LA covered.
 The focus here is on the zesty, refreshing North African and Mediterranean soups, salads, mezze, and mains that are so well suited to the soupy Los Angeles heat.
 We’re partial to the Beverly Hills location—super casual with small tables running the length of the deli-style bar—which is an ideal spot for a healthy lunch that doesn’t break the bank.
 The chicken souvlaki (a Greek word for anything grilled on a skewer) is doused in a citrusy sumac vinaigrette with tomatoes, a scattering of herbs, and some lavash to mop up the chickpea aioli.
+COVID-19 Disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety regulations.

-Acupuncturist Mona Dan runs her own spa in Beverly Hills, and has recently opened a second location in West Hollywood.
+Acupuncturist Mona Dan runs her own spa in Beverly Hills, and has recently opened additional locations in West Hollywood and inside the Beverly Hills Neiman Marcus.
 You can see her for a single acupuncture session or buy a pack of five or ten sessions.
 Clients also come to Vie Healing for bodywork—massage, cupping, Reiki—and the rejuvenating variations of peels and facials.
 You can also sometimes catch intuitive energy healer and Reiki master Kelsey Patel if she’s in town.